Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 15.67 /16.4 kg

-gas outlet central
+Gas outlet central

 Electrolyte level control -

-Estimated price 3520 rub.
+Approximate price 3520 rub.

 Declared capacity 63 Ah